A lifeline for last mile communities in Ghana & Uganda

 A little about us

-We are a small but very impactful UK charity that has been focussed on harvesting rainwater in remote communities for almost 40 years.
+We are a small but very impactful UK charity that has been focussed on harvesting rainwater in remote communities for almost 40 years, originally in India and now Ghana & Uganda.
 To date we’ve worked in over 2,000 villages helping 2.3 million people.
 Thank to you everyone who has supported our work for almost four decades!

 WaterHarvest has over 37 years of history, originally starting in 1987 as ‘Wells for India’, when founders Dr. Nicholas Grey and his wife Mary visited the state of Rajasthan in north-west India and saw for themselves the hardship faced by people in remote, rural villages affected by drought.

-In the UK we have a small team in the UK, supported by an active board of trustees and an advisory panel.
-In Uganda we employ an experienced local engineer to manage delivery of our programme, liaising with a contractor team of 30.
+All our programmes are managed from the UK where we have a small home based team (see below), supported by an active board of trustees and an advisory panel.

 Our approach